omniprime/100-days-of-code/log.md

 **Thoughts:**  Having some trouble with my code for this one.
 I am attempting to loop through the array with a for in loop and check for the property with the hasOwnProperty() method.
 I am getting it to return [object, Object] but not the actual object at the moment.
 I am missing something or have an Object.keys() check in the wrong place.
 I will pick it up again tomorrow.

+### Day 92: April 12th, 2017

+**Today's Progress**: SASS and pixel art creation

+**Thoughts:**  Skipped JS today and had some fun attempting to make a pixel character with CSS Box-shadow.
+Was not very successful yet.
+I think I will be able to get it.
+I found a nice site that will write the code for you at http://elrumordelaluz.github.io/Pixelator/ very handy if you have the time to do all the clicking.
+Might be something I mess more with in the future.
+I think it would be a fun addition to my portfolio page.
+Add a little sprite to the menu bar that clicks links for you after you click them.
+For the future though.
+I still have soo very much to learn.